Automated Patch Assessment for Program Repair at Scale: Introduction

 There are three major problems with manual patch assessment: difficulty, bias and scale.
 First, in some cases, it is hard to understand the semantics of the program under repair.
-Without expertise on the code base, the analyst may simply be unable to assess correctness \cite{martias2016defects4j,Yin-fse11}.
+Without expertise on the code base, the analyst may simply be unable to assess their correctness \citep{martias2016defects4j,Yin-fse11}.
 Second, the usual practice is that the analysts of patches are also authors of the program repair system being evaluated.
 Consequently, there may exist an inherent bias towards considering the generated patches as correct.
-Third, it frequently happens that dozens of patches are generated for the same bug \cite{Le:overfitting,cardumen}, which makes the amount of manual analysis required quickly overpass what is doable in a reasonable amount of time.
-To overcome difficulty, bias and scale in manual patch assessment, we need automated patch assessment \cite{XiongIdentifyingPC-ICSE18-patchsim,issta17-difftgen,le:reliability-patch-assess,zhongxing-EMSE18}.
+Third, it frequently happens that dozens of patches are generated for the same bug \citep{Le:overfitting,cardumen}.
+This makes the amount of required manual analysis quickly overpass what is doable in a reasonable amount of time.
+For example, the recent work by \citet{RepairThemAll2019} resulted in more than \numprint{66596} test-suite adequate patches for which it is impossible to manually assess their correctness.\footnote{The number of test-suite adequate patches are obtained from their experiment GitHub repository.} To overcome difficulty, bias and scale in manual patch assessment, we need automated patch assessment \citep{XiongIdentifyingPC-ICSE18-patchsim,issta17-difftgen,le:reliability-patch-assess}.

-In this paper, we consider automated patch assessment given a ground truth reference patch, as done by Xin and Reiss \cite{issta17-difftgen}, Le et al. \cite{Le:overfitting} and Yu et al. \cite{zhongxing-EMSE18}.
-Notably, there exists other works such as those by Xiong et al. \cite{XiongIdentifyingPC-ICSE18-patchsim} and Yang et al. \cite{Opad} based on the opposite premise: the absence of a reference patch.
-Having a ground truth reference patch is in line with manual assessment based on the human-written patch, and enables us to compare them.